-This 4+ acre site was investigated and remediated by the City of Fall River as a Brownfields site and was part of the Massachusetts Lieutenant Governor’s first round of Brownfield Support Team sites.
-Under EPA and MassDEP oversight and with Brownfield funding, BETA conducted a comprehensive investigation of site soils for the presence of PCBs.
+Initially, the site was investigated and remediated by the City of Fall River as a Brownfields site and was part of the Massachusetts Lieutenant Governor’s first round of Brownfield Support Team sites.
+Under EPA and MassDEP oversight and using Brownfield funding, BETA conducted a comprehensive investigation of site soils for the presence of PCBs.
 The investigation included over 400 soil borings and laboratory analysis of over 700 soil samples.
-This investigation allowed for the delineation of areas with PCBs greater than 100 part per million (ppm) and areas between 1 and 100 ppm.

-Based on the results of the investigation, BETA prepared a Risk-Based Cleanup Plan that included the excavation and removal of soils with greater than 100 ppm of PCBs, consolidation of soils between 1 and 100 ppm, the support and repair of existing seawalls, and the installation of an engineered barrier over soils to remain on-site with PCBs greater than 1 ppm.
-BETA oversaw the first phase of this cleanup plan which consists of the excavation and consolidation of soils.
+Based on the results of the investigation, BETA prepared an EPA Risk-Based Cleanup Plan that included the excavation and removal of soils with greater than 100 ppm of PCBs, consolidation of soils between 1 and 100 ppm, the support and repair of existing seawalls, and the installation of an engineered barrier over soils to remain on-site with PCBs greater than 1 ppm.
 Over 1,000 cubic yards of soil with greater than 100 ppm of PCBs were removed from the Site and over 3,000 cubic yards of soil with PCBs between 1 and 100 ppm were consolidated and managed on-site.
-BETA has completed the assessment data validation of over 2,200 confirmatory soil samples and finalized a Phase I progress report to document the activities completed.